clearlinux/clear-linux-documentation/source/openstack_block_storage.rst

 Block Storage
 ########################

-The OpenStack Block Storage service (cinder) adds persistent storage to a virtual machine.
+The OpenStack* Block Storage service (cinder) adds persistent storage to a virtual machine.
 Block Storage provides an infrastructure for managing volumes, and interacts with OpenStack Compute to provide volumes for instances.
-The service also enables management of volume snapshots, and volume types.
+The service also enables management of volume snapshots and volume types.

 Install and configure controller node